-Post-Harvest Control: There are no methods available for the post-harvest control of imported cabbageworms.
+Post-Harvest Control: There are no methods for the post-harvest control of cabbageworms.

-Alternative Control: Bacillus thuringiensis
+Alternative Control: Bacillus thuringeiensis

 (Bt) can be used to control cabbageworms and will not harm beneficial predaceous and parasitic insects.
 Bt is most effective when sprayed on young larvae.
-A concern when spraying Bt is its tendency to break down when exposed to UV light and heat.
+One concern when spraying Bt is its tendency to break down when exposed to UV light and heat.
 Spraying at night will allow for a longer period of efficacy.